De-cluttering My Mind In Puerto Galera.

 What better way to end this year!
 If your 2017 has been rough and tough, end it with a bang!
 It's always beach time in the Philippines!!
 See you beach and booze!! . . . . . . . . #puertogalera #beachtime #boat #fsl #funtime #beachlover #vitaminsea #instagood #bluewater #december #decemberphotochallenge #philippines #Mindoro

-I heard several negative feedback about FSI shipping’s customer service, some which are complaints.
-What I experienced with the crew, wasn’t a “wow” factor, but it was considerably okay.
+I heard several negative feedback about FSI shipping’s customer service.
+What I experienced with the crew, wasn’t a “wow” factor, but it was okay.
 They weren’t a bunch of snubs but not friendly or accommodating enough either.
 You’d be glad to bump into Beynard, one of the clearing officers of FSI Shipping Inc. The man knows his job well and communicates with the passengers.

 It’s Easy To Say When You Don’t Take The Risk

 The boat made it to Puerto Galera.
-Beynard walked me through the shuttle service that will take me to my B&B (Lucky Five Garden House.)
+Beynard walked me to the shuttle service that will take me to (Lucky Five Garden House.)
 When I reached my B&B I was welcomed by the owner, Maricel.
 She even prepared banana cue and coffee for me.
 To my surprise, she is a fellow Bisaya!

 The room is quite big!
 It is for four-five people, but I have it all for myself.
-I spent my first day sleeping.
-I know that sounds odd, but I needed some mental rest.
+I know it seems odd to spend the first day just sleeping, but I needed some mental rest.

 SECOND DAY – LAZY DAY.